OmkarAthavale/minimum_project/README.md

 ## Future work
 - Have *Python neural preprocessing script* work as part of NEURON output procedures OR call the preprocessing script at runtime in Chaste
   - This would need information about the control region grid to be passed between scripts/programmes automatically not by manual entry
-- Run the same milestones for a 3D mesh